tinkerbell/proposals/0012/README.md

 ## Content

 Not everything can be a Tink responsibility.
-Events are a scalable way to build an extendible system.
+Events are a scalable way to build an extensible system.
 This allows different components to tap-in to the event streams and leverage the extension points.
 For example, [tinkerbell/portal](https://github.com/tinkerbell/portal/) can watch for workflow events and present them on the UI.
 Events are good for troubleshooting purpose because they help to build context.